lbke/ssr-theory/readme.md

 // In Next.js, this is currently limited to a list of URLs for public content.
 // Here, we also want to pre-render private paid articles.
 // When the user opens the page:
 // 1.
-The upfront server checks authentication, subscription
+An upfront server checks authentication, subscription
 // and set the right headers securely.
 // 2.
-The router will point ma
+If the url params and headers are matching an existing pre-rendered
+// request, the page will be rendered immediatalt.
+// 2bis.
+If there is no match, it will lead to a 404 (but you could
+// have a smarter strategy, like letting the upfront server redirect the user
-// matching requests to this page.
+// to /subscription)
-// If a request doesn't match those parameters, it will lead to a 404. export async function computePossibleRequests = (): Array<Request> => {
+export async function computePossibleRequests = (): Array<Request> => {
     const paidArticles = await fetchPaidArticles()
     return paidArticles.map((article => ({